lacchain/LACChain-identity/docs/API-Guide.md

-# Identity API - Steps for LACPass
+# Identity API - Steps for LACChain

 ## Requisites before continuing
-* You should have configured/access to the LACPass API
+* You should have configured/access to the LACChain API
 * You should have the public x509 certificate whose purpose is to sign health data.
     * For demo purposes you can set these certificates from [certificate generation example](./cert.generation.examples.md).
 After following those steps you will have the certificate in the path: certs/DSC/DSC.crt
 * You should have a terminal to execute the commands listed below.